kpj/rwrap/README.md

     filters='snp_filter', values=snp_list, mart=ensembl)
 ```

+Check the `r_wrapper/tests/` directory for more examples showing how to rewrite R scripts in Python.

 ## Tests

 A comprehensive test suite aims at providing stability and avoiding regressions.
-Check the `r_wrapper/tests/` directory for explicitly supported packages.
+The examples in `r_wrapper/tests/` are validated using `pytest`.

 Run tests as follows:
 ```bash